suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 .. _simple_example:

-Tutorial 1: Very simple and quick example
+Tutorial 1: Quick and easy example
 -----------------------------------------
-To start in an encouraging way, we will implement the simplest example possible consisting of just 3 lines!
-This will create a simple network (200 randomly connected cells), run a 1-second simulation, and plot the network raster plot and the voltage trace of a cell.
+To start in an encouraging way, we will implement the simplest example possible consisting of just three lines!
+This will create a simple network (200 randomly connected cells), run a one-second simulation, and plot the network spiking raster plot and the voltage trace of a cell.

-You will need to **download** the ``HHTut.py`` example parameter file (`download here <https://raw.githubusercontent.com/Neurosim-lab/netpyne/master/examples/HHTut/HHTut.py>`_ - right click and "Save as" to same folder you are working on)
+You will need to **download** the ``HHTut.py`` example parameter file (`download here <https://raw.githubusercontent.com/Neurosim-lab/netpyne/master/examples/HHTut/HHTut.py>`_ - right click and "Save as" to same folder you are working in).

 The code looks like this (available here :download:`tut1.py <code/tut1.py>`)::